 You laugh… but stick around.
 There is so much you can do with a simple, inexpensive notebook to organize your life and focus on the things that matter most to you.

 I’ve always kept a calendar, from the time I was a teenager.
 I used babysitting money to buy a $60 Franklin Planner when I was 16 and I’ve used everything from a paper school agenda to a palm pilot to a cheap day planner from Target.
 For several years I relied exclusively on my digital calendar but I always found that eventually, I would spiral into a cycle of disorganization.
+I bet sometimes you need sticky notes hanging on your fridge to remember your task on daily basis.
+Generally, we tend to swipe notifications of our task lists and think to do it later.
+And then we forget to revisit the to-do list.
+However, for me, it does not happen with my bullet journal especially when I have good habits of writing and saving.

 How to organize your life using a notebook

 I need to write things out.
 On paper.
 There’s something about the act of physically writing that helps me commit my schedule to memory, that connects me to my goals and plans.
+Moreover, it does not require a lot of time

 This notebook doubles as a journal, an idea book, a shopping list, a writing notebook, and so much more.
 I love it and it’s so nice having everything in one place.
 I hope it works for you too!